apocalyptech/swh_savegame/README.md

 of the file is, though, and I didn't care enough to slog through it.

-*SteamWorld Heist* saves the game midlevel if you quit while on a mission, and it looks like all that level data is after the point where I stopped processing, since it seemed to load just fine with `--check`.
-I bet if that bit of the savegame is parsed out, you could play a lot of games with item/enemy placement, etc, on active levels.
+*SteamWorld Heist* saves the game midlevel if you quit while on a mission, and I bet you could do things like edit health, ability usage, enemy health, etc, if one were inclined to parse the format.
 Not really worth figuring out, though, IMO.
+The handful of mid-level savegames I've tried with the utility seem to work fine; I think the data for all that is after the point at which I stopped parsing it.

-As I mentioned far above, I've verified that this works against the collection of savegames that I saved, though I am quite sure that there are savegames out there which this utility'll choke on currently.
-My main two groups were a handful of savegames right near the end of the game (one just before the final level, basically, and a couple more after I bought the DLC and went through the DLC levels), and then a bunch more right near the very beginning of the game (including one NG+ savegame).
+As I mentioned far above, I've verified that this works against the collection of savegames that I saved, though I am sure that there are savegames out there which this utility'll choke on.
+I've checked it against about 2/3rds of the game in NG+ mode, and against a few of the final savegames from my initial runthrough the game, and those all load just fine (though I've made a couple of minor fixes on this NG+ runthrough).
+I'll be checking more savegames as I finish up NG+.
-I'm going to be playing through the game again pretty soon most likely, though, and I'll be checking those savegames against the utility as I go, to see what other edge cases I've missed.

 In particular, I suspect that many of the places in the savegame loading routine where I'm asserting that various numbers are 0x00 are actually supposed to be lists of data